openmoh/openmohaa/docs/markdown/01-intro/01-installation.md

 ├── All files from the OpenMoHAA archive
 ```

-### Linux/macOS: Extracting GOG installer

-If you got MOHAA from GOG:

-1. Install [Innoextract](https://github.com/dscharrer/innoextract) (macOS users: `brew install innoextract`)
-2. Run: `innoextract setup_medal_of_honor_2.0.0.21.exe`
-3. Files will be extracted to a folder called `app/`

-Alternatively, you can also use [WINE](https://www.winehq.org/), but this process may be slower/more complex if you do not already have it installed and configured.

 ## Installing official patches (CD only)

 If the **MOH: Warchest** copy is installed, skip directly to the [OpenMoHAA installation](#installation) section.